 Overview of the Medical Assistant Program

-Students must meet with the program coordinator to be formally accepted into the Medical Assistant program prior to enrolling in any Medical Assistant program courses.
+Students must apply and be formally accepted into the Medical Assistant program prior to enrolling in any MA courses.

 Medical Assistant Program Goals

 To prepare medical assistants who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.